If the title got your attention, it’s for good reason.

 Well, I’m glad you asked.
 Although I can’t give you one definitive answer, I can give you a series of contributing factors that, once put together, point out why this is such a problem.

 And, if you stick with me to the end, I’ll also tell you when you should outsource your video production.
 As with all things, there are exceptions.

 1. It’s more expensive than insourcing

 We can assume the average cost of each video will be around $1,000 or more.
-That’s about $100,000 in fees alone to receive your video content.
+That’s about $100,000 in fees alone to create your video content.

 Even still, we have to factor in the cost of your staff scripting and preparing to star in the content, reviewing and offering feedback to the vendor, and uploading or optimizing the content on your video host or website once you have the videos.

 The cost of insourcing is but a fraction of that.
-If you take the average salary of a videographer at around $50-60k and even add an impressive $15k video equipment budget, you’ve still significantly reduced costs.
-That includes all of your pre-production, editing, and uploading process as well.
+If you take the average salary of a videographer at around $50–$60k and even add an impressive $15k video equipment budget, you’ve still significantly reduced costs.
+That includes all of your pre-production, editing, and uploading processes, as well.